You can now connect with Lemieux Library on Facebook, Flickr, and YouTube.

 You may be familiar with the campus computer labs, and the wide range of software installed there for your use.
 Beginning Fall 2009 these resources are being made available to you from any computer with a broadband internet connection.
 One advantage for library patrons of the new system is the ability to use a virtual lab computer to do your library research, giving you a virtual-on-campus computer from anywhere.

 If the proxy does not work for you, try a virtual lab computer.
-Mac users will need Remote Desktop Connection Client for Mac.
+Click the "HTML Access" option to use a virtual lab computer from anywhere.